-Ben said: “The curator explained that there were three types of propeller, fixed pitch, variable pitch (which would also be described as controllable pitch) and constant speed.
+“The curator explained that there were three types of propeller, fixed pitch, variable pitch (which would also be described as controllable pitch) and constant speed.

 “The plate most likely was fitted to the propeller of a Hurricane or Spitfire but could been fitted to other types of aircraft.”